JinraeKim/LazyFym.jl/README.md

 Detailed explanation will be given after testing some examples.)

 ## Interface
-LazyFym provides two Types: 1) 'FymSys' and 2) 'FymEnv'.
-`FymSys` (probably) contains the information of dynamical system.
+LazyFym provides a Type `FymEnv`.
-`FymEnv` (probably) contains the information of the whole environment, consisting of `FymSys` systems.
+`FymEnv` contains the information of an environment (system), probably consisting of other `FymEnv`s as sub-environments (sub-systems).
 ### Quick start
 Examples including simulation with a custom environment can be found in directory `test`.